theolivenbaum/resin/README.md

 ####Data availability
 Today, each write session creates a new, automic index.
 When refreshing the index reader, new indices are merged with earlier generations and then made searchable as if they were one index.

-TODO: handle deletes, optimization, transactions, immediate writes (for when used as a document db: you need to know that thing you PUT will be there the next time you ask for it, not eventually, immidiately!)
+TODO: handle deletes, optimization, transactions, immediate writes (for when used as a document db: you need to know that thing you PUT will be there the next time you ask for it, not eventually, immediately!)

 ####Multi-index searching
 Handle queries that span two or more indices.